nicholasgalante1997/Arcturus/posts/neovim-1.md

 - Instant language server setup
 - The :Tutor command again (Worth it)
 - The out of the box theme is not bad.
 Take it as a compliment or leave it.

+## February 13, 2025

+Okay, we're back after roughly a month.
+Feeling comfortable enough to use it at work on a screenshare with co-workers, so not bad.
+Have been able to keep up with it enough to knock out a few small editing tasks a day.
+Updates to deployment files, quick file explorer stuff.

+### Intellisense, Language Server Protocol Setup

+Okay so I teased at it, but I think, starting out with neovim, you'll want to set up their version of intellisense.